ChurchillGardenClub/churchillgardenclub.github.io/_posts/2024-09-11-Bird-Friendly-Native-Plants.md

 <img src="/assets/images/Bird_with_flowers.jpeg">

-## Find Bird-Friendly Native Plants with Audubon
+## Find Bird-Friendly Native Plants with Audubon.

 Whether you’re planting in your yard, on a windowsill, or in a public space, you can help create more bird-friendly habitats with native plants.
 Find the best plants for your area (and where to get them).